IOC hails 'incredible' Milano Cortina Games despite string of obstacles

 The European time zone of the Games also meant increased viewership both across the continent and the key market of North America, compared to the previous two winter editions held in Asia.

-U.S. rights holder NBCUniversal CMSCA.O sold out advertising spots for the Games a month before they started, the company said in January.
+US rights holder NBCUniversal sold out advertising spots for the Games a month before they started, the company said in January.

 The Games also got a major boost domestically with Italy picking up 30 medals, including 10 golds by Sunday morning, to make the top five on the medals table, and increased viewership and ticket sales during the Games with several hundred thousand sold during the competitions, to bring the total to around 1.5 million from 1.2 million at the start of the Games.